emilyduchenne/emilyduchenne.github.io/README.md

 # How to add posts
-template at the bottom called yyyy-mm-dd.md copy this into the _posts folder
+template at the bottom called yyyy-mm-dd.md copy this into the _posts folder command+s to save, then commit changes w source control

 Posts are contained in the _posts folder